roblib/roblib_coins/README.md

 ## Usage

-After installing and enabling module, navigate to `admin/config/system/coin-settings` to pair Drupal Fields with parameters for the COIN URL.
+After installing and enabling the module, navigate to `admin/config/system/coin-settings` to pair Drupal Fields with parameters for the COIN URL.
+Then, place the block in the usual way.

+The URL can also be retrieved programmatically using the `mainCoin` function on `rooblib_coins.mint_coin_serviceblib`

 ## Maintainers
 Current maintainers: